 Many of the University's faculty members have received the highest recognition from their peers by being named fellows of prominent scholarly organizations or have received other prestigious awards for their distinguished accomplishments.
-These include 54 members of the National Academies of Sciences and Engineering, the American Academy of Arts and Sciences, and the Institute of Medicine; and 52 members of the American Association for the Advancement of Science.
+These include 42 memberships in the National Academies of Sciences, Engineering, and Medicine.
+As well as 26 memberships in the American Academy of Arts and Sciences, and more than 115 memberships in the American Association for the Advancement of Science.

-As of January 31, 2018, the University's faculty and staff who were employed full-time or parttime on a regular basis totaled 24,499, of whom 19,710 are represented, for purposes of collective negotiations, by 7 academic labor organizations, and 17 administrative, clerical, healthcare, service, and technical labor organizations.
+As of Fall 2018, the University's faculty and staff who were employed full-time or part-time on a regular basis totaled 25,429, of whom 20,795 were represented, for purposes of collective negotiations, by 7 academic labor organizations, and 16 administrative, clerical, healthcare, service, and technical labor organizations.

-As of January 31, 2018, there are 4,789 employees who are not represented by unions consisting of managerial, professional, supervisory, and confidential employees.
+As of Fall 2018, there were 4,634 employees who were not represented by unions consisting of managerial, professional, supervisory, and confidential employees.

-In 2015, the University completed negotiations with unions representing over 98% of staff with overall salary and wage increases in the 2% range.
-Ratified contracts with such unions are in place through June 30, 2018.
-The University expects to begin contract negotiations in the near future.
+In 2019, the University completed negotiations with unions representing almost all of the staff with overall salary and wage increases in the 3% range.
+Ratified contracts with such unions are in place through June 30, 2022.